turingschool/mod-0-project-fe/section2/reflection.md

 4. What is a conditional statement?
 Give one example of a daily life conditional.
 Give one example of where a conditional is probably used in a web application you use.

 A conditional statement is if, then, else.
 If I want to work out, then I need to go to the gym!
-Facebook most likely uses if userName type of statements!
+Instagram probably uses if statements to determine suggested follows!

 5. How do you add multiple conditions to an `if` statement?
 In your own words, explain how to program reads them and determines what to do.